Reading Room Policies

 - To request collection materials, fill out a separate call slip for each item requested (call slips are not required for using reference materials).

-- Materials from other libraries, including the Law Library, must be checked out before being brought into the Robbins Collection reading room.
+- Materials from other libraries, including the Law Library, must be checked out before being brought into the Robbins Reading Room.

 - Reader desks in the reading room are available on a first-come, first-served basis.
 Robbins Fellows are given priority if the reading room reaches capacity.